ndu-ik/ndu-ndi/README.md

 > pls note:
 >
-> this script was built for live wallpapers with short durations (less than 5mins at most) NB: `for every set duration, the script loops the live wallpaper at least once till it duration time is reached.`
+> this script was built for live wallpapers with short durations (less than 5mins) NB: `for every set duration, the script loops the live wallpaper at least **once** regardless of how long the live wallpaper video is.`

 ## Overview